jweber94/embedded_systems_projects_and_tutorials/theory/arm_assembly/README.md

 + Keep in mind, that everything is invoked sequentially in assembly language!
 Even if a callback is invoked by the `cmp` operation, it will not go back to the place in the code where it left.
 It will continue executing the whole remaining program from the callback on!
     - See `./src/comparison.s` for details (and the youtube video at 1:18:00)

+### Constants in arm assembly
++ Constants can be defined with the following syntax:
+    * `.equ name #0x00`

+### Looping in ARM assembly
++ Loops can be constructed, using the before discussed condition and branching (aka `cmp` and branch modules that are invoked by `bal`, `blt`, ...) functions of arm assembly in a clever way.
++ Important:
+    * *A loop is basically a logical condition with a _go to_ (aka branch) at the end that goes back to the start of the loop or that goes to the nexr line after the loop code*
+    * ***That means, every loop could be broken down as a condition and a branch in a sequential program!***
++ To stop a loop, most of the time, a termination character is used.
+For example in C there is the _null termination_ to indicate that an array is finished!
+    * The null termination is written as `0x00`
++ Example in `./src/loop.s`